 However in Somalia, the lack of maternity leave and breastfeeding hours, sexism and gender discrimination at the work space, low pay relative to other trained professions, lack of training, low public perception of the ability for female teachers to teach well make it difficult to fill and maintain teaching positions.

-What measures have the Ministry of Education undertaken to deal with the issue?
+- What measures have the Ministry of Education undertaken to deal with these issues?

 Sahro Ahmed Koshin